Runway Gen-3 vs Gen-2: Which Should You Use?

 Quick Answer: Which One Should You Use?

-Use Gen-3 if you need:
+Use Gen-3 if you need:- Professional quality output

 - Longer videos (10s max)